Table of Contents

 Strategies for Sustainable Landscape Management

-Recognizing that human activities will continue to shape the land, planners and engineers are developing approaches that reduce the negative consequences.
+Recognizing that human activities will continue to shape the land, planners, engineers, and conservationists are developing approaches that reduce negative consequences while accommodating growth and development.

 Low‑Impact Development (LID)